EitanBakirov/advanced-ml-dl-course/assignment-II-NLP/README.md

 ## How to Run

-At the top of the file - "Open in Colab"
+At the top of the file - "Open in Colab".<br>
 After running the notebook, the results will be saved in the `exercise3.csv` file.

 ## Conclusion